Movansha/berry-clicker/README.md

 > - Framework: Qt (6.7.3)

 > [!WARNING]
-> Don't use this application for cheating and unfair competition !!
+> Don't use this application for cheating and unfair competition!

 ### [*` >> Download for Windows `*](https://github.com/Movansha/berry-clicker/releases/latest)